kadochlab/illustrator/README.md

 # Learning materials for Adobe Illustrator

 1. **Guide**: A great [Adobe Illustrator guide](https://docs.google.com/document/d/1TXmbltzBPcApCcuJ9HLOIQgWPqKylrFRWRudrN-5vBE/edit#) has been created by the [Raj lab at U. Penn.](https://rajlab.seas.upenn.edu/)!
-Here is a [blog post](https://rajlaboratory.blogspot.com/2019/08/i-adobe-illustrator-for-scientific.html) with some background, including some additional linked blog posts that I also recommend reading.
+Here is a [blog post](https://rajlaboratory.blogspot.com/2019/08/i-adobe-illustrator-for-scientific.html) with some background, including some additional linked blog posts that I also recommend reading (especially [this one](https://rajlaboratory.blogspot.com/2016/02/from-reproducibility-to-over.html)).
 This covers many of the basic tools and use cases in Illustrator and is tailored towards scientific figures.

 2. **Art / Icon Sources**: There are several options for free art, icons, etc. that may be useful for creating figures.